npm-pub-2025/ci-publish/README.md

 The most important security steps are:

-- Create a GitHub Environment for publishing.
+- Create a GitHub Environment for publishing
-- Add required reviewers for approval to help prevent accidental or unauthorized releases.
+- Add required reviewers for approval to help prevent accidental or unauthorized releases
-- Use a Granular Access Token (GAT) with 2FA required.
+- Use a Granular Access Token (GAT) with 2FA required
 - Store your token as a GitHub Environment secret
-- Set up a workflow with permissions and OTP input.
+- Set up a workflow with permissions and OTP input
 - Approve and provide your OTP when publishing.
-This step depends on a trusted third-party service.
+This step depends on a trusted third-party service

 ## Prerequisites

 Before starting, make sure you have:
-- A GitHub repository with Actions enabled.
+- A GitHub repository with Actions enabled
-- An npm account with 2FA turned on.
+- An npm account with 2FA turned on
-- A trusted team for approvals.
+- A trusted team for approvals

 ## Setup Steps